 - Once onions are greatly reduced, sweet and deeply caramelized, add enough wine to cover and turn heat to high, reducing the wine to a syrupy consistency.

-- Add beef broth, apple cider and the bouquet garni.
+Add beef stock, apple cider and the bouquet garni.
 Reduce heat back down again and simmer at least 15 to 20 minutes, preferably more.

 - Place oven rack in top 1/3 of oven and heat broiler.

 - Slice bread and use oven safe ramekins or soup crocks to punch out round croutons large enough to snugly fit the mouth of the bowls.

 - Place the croutons on a baking sheet and place under broiler for 1 minute.

 - Remove bouquet garni from soup mixture and with salt, pepper and cognac to taste.